Nevada DUI checkpoints are legal, but law enforcement must follow specific guidelines to ensure their legality. These guidelines include

 - Slurred speech patterns

-The police may ask you to take a preliminary breath test (PBT) and perform field sobriety tests (FSTs).
+The police may also ask you to perform field sobriety tests (FSTs) to check your coordination and ability to follow instructions.
 Depending on the results, you may be arrested for driving under the influence and be required to submit to an evidentiary breath test or blood test.

 Even if you are not intoxicated, you could still be cited for other traffic violations, such as driving without a valid driver’s license (NRS 483.230) or driving on a suspended license (NRS 483.560).